spollard/josh-works.github.io/_pages/office-hours.md

 permalink: /office-hours
 ---

 If you'd like to chat with me about Turing, or software development, or career stuff, I'm quite pleased to do so.
-Just send an email to `thompsonjoshd` at Google's popular email service, and we'll set up a time to chat.
+Just send an email to `joshthompson@hey.com`, and we'll set up a time to chat.

 This page is entirely cribbed from [robertheaton.com/office-hours](https://robertheaton.com/office-hours).
 I liked his offer and reasoning, and am spinning up the same.